Streets as Shared Spaces Trial Activation, Darby Street

 The Streets as Shared Spaces (SaSS) Trial Activation of Darby Street will work to improve the outdoor dining experience in this popular area, as well as improve safety and accessibility for pedestrians and cyclists.

-A six-month trial starting in September will see footpath widening between Sanctum and Goldbergs restaurants, which will increase space for outdoor dining.
-This will be made possible during the trial period by extending a dining platform over 7 existing car parking spaces.
+The six-month trial which began on 29 September 2022, has allowed for footpath widening between Sanctum and Goldbergs restaurants, increasing the available space for outdoor dining.
+This has been made possible by extending a temporary dining platform, made from environmentally friendly materials over existing car parking spaces.

-We will offset the temporary loss of these and other car parking spaces in the area (approximately 16 in total) by converting existing paid all day parking at the Library into free, 2 hour parking spaces during the trial.
-We will also provide a convenient drop-off /pick-up zone near the shops and eateries.
+The temporary loss of these and other car parking spaces in the area has been offset by converting existing paid all day parking behind the Newcastle Library into free, 2 hour parking spaces during the trial.
+Convenient drop-off /pick-up zones near the shops and eateries, has also been installed.

 The trial has been made possible with a $500,000 grant from the NSW State Government through the Streets as Shared Spaces program (Round 2).
 The program funds trials that support immediate community needs and test and build the case for more permanent changes that positively impact local economies and community health and wellbeing.

-Find out more about the activations proposed in our answers to Frequently Asked Questions.
+Find out more on the Darby Street SaSS Trial in our answers to Frequently Asked Questions.